Emzi0767/Discord-ADA-Bot/README.md

 #Advanced/Automatic Discord Administrator by Emzi0767

+##END OF LIFE

+ADA 2.x is now End-of-Life.
+While development won't cease for an unspecified amount of time, it will now be limited to just critical bug fixes only.
+From now on, new features will only be implemented in ADA 3.x.

 ##ABOUT

 A Discord bot built on top of [Discord.NET library](https://github.com/RogueException/Discord.Net).
 It's designed to simplify and automate certain administrative tasks.
 Supports 3rd party plugins to allow extending the functionality even further.